-In our November survey you told us that you wanted SRUK to achieve greater awareness and understanding amongst medical professionals and the general public.
+In a survey we sent to our community in the early beginnings on SRUK in November 2016 you told us that you wanted SRUK to achieve greater awareness and understanding amongst medical professionals and the general public.

 - Over three quarters of people have never heard of Raynaud's or don't know anything about the symptoms

 - 67% of people believe Raynaud's affects only one person in 5,000 or even less, when the actual figure is one in six

 - Just 4% are able to confidently identify the symptoms of Raynaud's, falling to 1% for Scleroderma